US banks to gain from looser capital, merger policies under Trump

 Despite the ebullient mood, potential policy uncertainty, trade wars, protectionism and inflationary pressures under Trump could also pose some challenges to dealmaking, some bankers said.

-Reporting by Niket Nishant and Manya Saini in Bengaluru, Nupur Anand in New York; Additional reporting by Tatiana Bautzer and Saeed Azhar; Editing by Noor Zainab Hussain, Lananh Nguyen and Arun Koyyur
+Reporting by Niket Nishant and Manya Saini in Bengaluru, Nupur Anand in New York; Additional reporting by Tatiana Bautzer and Saeed Azhar; Editing by Noor Zainab Hussain, Lananh Nguyen, Arun Koyyur and Alan Barona